smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 ---

-This post discusses the effect of `const` qualification in pointer declarations, specifically focusing on the distinction between `const`ness of pointer and `const`ness of data.
-It first examines `const` qualification in non-array pointer declarations, and then the qualification in the context of arrays, including arrays of pointers.
-In all cases, it discusses declarations of variables, function parameters, and function return types.
+This post discusses the effect of `const` qualification in pointer declarations, specifically the distinction between `const`ness of pointer and `const`ness of data.
+It first examines `const` qualification in non-array pointer declarations, and then the qualification in the context of pointers to arrays, including pointers to arrays of pointers.
+In all cases, the post discusses declarations of variables, function parameters, and function return types.
 The post assumes the reader is familiar with pointers, the relationship between arrays and pointers, and arrays decaying to pointers.

 But first, some advice: Avoid using pointers directly, and instead use references.
 Also prefer `std::array` over traditional arrays.
 However, there are situations where